%201.png)

 When we sense bright light as opposed to soft and warm light, our bodies release different hormones.

 The graph below demonstrates the light exposure we typically experience, especially during the winter.
 As you can see we are mostly under-exposed to light during the day (except for times we either step out for a walk or drive in a car) and over-exposed at the night.
+These problems are not just limited to adults.
+Adolescents need 8 to 10 hours of sleep per night.
+But, more than two-thirds of US high school students report getting less than 8 hours of sleep on school nights.
+The trends suggest that students in higher grades are more susceptible to sleep shortage compared to their younger counterparts.

 The most sensitive type of cell to blue light are ipRGCs, therefore when we see blue light, it might not seem very bright, but it can have a powerful effect on your biology.